 Secteur Environment Eurogroup Consulting

 Environmental concerns lie at the heart of public discussions.
-Many operators are positioning themselves in this market: supplying new sustainable solutions to handle water footprints and waste collection-sorting-recycling-use processes, and responsibly managing natural resources in an integrated way.
+A growing number operators are positioning themselves in this market: supplying new sustainable solutions to handle water footprints and waste collection-sorting-recycling-use processes, and responsibly managing natural resources in an integrated way.

 The water challenge